Mental Wellness and Aging for Teens and Adults with Down Syndrome

 Presented by Dr. Brian Chicoine, MD and Dr. Dennis McGuire, LCSW, Ph.D.

-Sponsored by Bader Philanthropies and the Children’s Hospital of Wisconsin Down Syndrome Clinic
+Sponsored by Bader Philanthropies, the Children’s Hospital of Wisconsin Down Syndrome Clinic, the Arc Wisconsin, and the Alzheimer’s Association

 Join us on May 4 for a conference on Mental Wellness and Aging!
 Our speakers will be starting off with a session on Mental Wellness of Adults with Down Syndrome (they co-authored a popular book on this topic!) and following with a session on Down syndrome and aging/dementia.
 Dr. Chicoine and Dr. McGuire are highly regarded for their extensive work with teens and adults with Down syndrome, so this is a conference that you will NOT want to miss!